dojo/dijit-themes/README.md

 Adding a new theme:

-1. Create a uniquely named directory in `dijit/themes`, also being the name of the theme.
+1. Create a uniquely named directory, also being the name of the theme.
-2. Add the directory to `.gitignore`.
-3. Add [Grunt](http://gruntjs.com/) tasks for the theme to `Gruntfile.js`.
+2. Add [Grunt](http://gruntjs.com/) tasks for the theme to `Gruntfile.js`.

 Helpful information: